jmlweb/mochila/README.md

+# 🎒 Mochila

-# 🎒 Mochila: Your Lightweight Travel Companion for TypeScript Programming
+Your Lightweight Travel Companion for TypeScript Programming

 ## Philosophy